MPI-SWS/pgcd/README.md

 __Remark.__
 To keep the codebase simple and the comparison fair, we try to share as much code as possible between the old version ("[35]") and the new version ("This work") of choreographic specifications.
-The motion compatibility/synchronization check implemented primarily handles the interval (un)interruptible checks but we added a special case when the motions duration are a precise values rather than an interval.
+The motion compatibility/synchronization check primarily handles the duration intervals and (un)interruptible checks.
+We added a special case in this check for motions which duration is a precise values rather than an interval.
-This model corresponds to the old specification.
+This model corresponds to the older style of specifications.
-In that case, we allow more than one uninterruptible when they finish exactly at the same time.
+In that case, we allow more than one uninterruptible motion primitives when they finish exactly at the same time.
 This covers what is allowed in both the old and new version.

 ### Micro-benchmarks (Figure 5)